 OUR TAKE: The seventh edition of this popular book has been overhauled with new information and strategies developed to help customers unlock the potential in their content marketing strategies and efforts.

 David Meerman Scott’s book has sold over 400,000 copies since debuting and is now on its seventh edition.
-It has been updated to accurately reflect the changing marketing trends that influence how marketers interact with their customers.
+It has been updated to reflect the changing marketing trends that influence how marketers interact with their customers.
 Across 400+ pages, readers will learn about AI and machine learning, social media best practices, case studies, real-world examples, web-based communication technologies, emerging techniques, and how to identify the marketing trends that will keep you ahead of the curve.
-The book is an ideal read for business owners, marketers, entrepreneurs, PR professionals, and managers.GO TO BOOK
+The book is ideal for business owners, marketers, entrepreneurs, PR professionals, and managers.GO TO BOOK

 OUR TAKE: This book is targeted toward active and aspiring social media marketers and delves into the tools and best practices you can use to get the most value from your marketing efforts.

 With social media continuing to grow more powerful every year, it’s increasingly essential that a company is not only active on social media but aggressive.
-With this book—written by industry experts Michelle Krasniak, Jan Zimmerman, and Deborah Ng—marketers can combine various marketing strategies to find success on Facebook, Twitter, Pinterest, LinkedIn, Instagram, and beyond.
-Readers can also expect to learn tips about content marketing, developing a strong social media mix, measuring results, replicating successes, identifying the platforms your target audience is on, and more.GO TO BOOK
+With this book—written by industry experts Michelle Krasniak, Jan Zimmerman, and Deborah Ng—marketers can combine various marketing strategies to succeed on Facebook, Twitter, Pinterest, LinkedIn, Instagram, and beyond.
+Readers can also expect to learn tips about content marketing, developing a robust social media mix, measuring results, replicating successes, identifying the platforms your target audience is on, and more.GO TO BOOK

 OUR TAKE: Bestselling author and marketing expert Seth Godin has written a book that compiles many of his insights, recommendations, and helpful examples in one convenient and accessible package.

 Seth Godin is one of the biggest names in marketing, as his popular blog, online courses, lectures, and best-selling books have helped countless people learn how to use empathy-fueled marketing tactics to solve people’s problems for them.
-This book, which has over 2,300 reviews on Amazon, reviews and assesses many of the marketing tactics we take for granted and uses them to create a roadmap toward lasting success.
+This book, which has over 2,300 reviews on Amazon, reviews and assesses many marketing tactics we take for granted and uses them to create a roadmap toward lasting success.
 Readers can expect to learn how to build trust with a target audience, position their brand to reach the right people, avoid outdated marketing tactics, and reframe their marketing strategies to connect with customers in a meaningful way.GO TO BOOK

 The Webinar Way: The Single, Most Effective Way to Promote Your Services, Drive Leads & Sell a Ton of Products